DFKI-NLP/tohyve-services/automatic_speech_recognition/README.md

 }
 ```

+**Request via Python Script**

+To send a request for file uplaod we need a base64 encodings.
+So we wrote a python script for that.
+Here you can find the [`script`](./request_example.py).

 **3. ASR Web Stream:**

 We extended the service with web streaming capabilities.
 In this end-point you can send a streaming URL with its streaming language and get the transcribed text for streaming data asynchronously.